HackerEarth/engineering.hackerearth.com/_posts/2015-01-27-making-comments-more-powerful.md

 ---
 layout: post
-title: "Making django-threadedcomments more powerful"
+title: "Building a powerful comment system"
 description: "Comments have become an integral part of our website.
 They are integrated almost everywhere-challenge, practice problem page etc. and soon will be added to few more pages"
 category: